Academic Policies

 Off-Campus Courses

 In general, the University does not permit students to take courses at another college after enrolling at NYU.
-If extenuating circumstances arise that necessitates that a student take a course(s) off campus, the student must speak with his/her advisor and complete the Application for Off-Campus Registration.
-This form must be completed and approved by Vice Dean, Administration, Planning, and Inclusion before students can register for a course at another college/university.
+If extenuating circumstances arise that necessitates that a student take a course(s) off campus, the student must speak with their adviser and complete the Application for Off-Campus Registration.
+This form must be completed and approved by the Vice Dean, Administration, Planning, and Inclusion before students can register for a course at another college/university.
 Courses taken off-campus must be at an accredited four-year college or university (two-year colleges are not acceptable).
 To ensure that there is enough time to review your request, please note that the deadline to submit this form is Week 13 of the previous semester.

 After completion of the course(s), it is the responsibility of the student to have the official transcript sent to NYU Meyers, Office of Advising & Academic Services.
 The grade for courses taken outside of NYU after matriculation are not computed into one’s grade-point average at the Rory Meyers College of Nursing.
 If one is taking a course to replace a previously taken course at NYU Meyers, the NYU grade will remain on the student’s transcript, and the off-campus course will only be used to meet the degree requirement.